LPEA-Digital-CloudAI/medical-imaging/pathology/base_docker_images/base_py_debian_docker/README.md

 This image is built using the Dockerfile in this directory to provide a unified base image with the most recent Debian-slim docker with security patches and an install of Python.
-Externally pre-built Python Docker images are not maintained against Debian docker security updates.
+Externally pre-built Python Docker images are not maintained against Debian docker security updates. x

 The docker image will need to be rebuilt when: